 Avoid applying for lots of cards at the same time, even if your results show you have a good chance of getting them.
 It will be very damaging to your credit score to have too many applications, especially in a short space of time.

 The results are provided by a company called HD Decisions.
-They use all 3 credit reference agencies (CRAs) to run their credit checks:
+They use all three credit reference agencies (CRAs) to run their credit checks:

 You should be accepted if you pass the lender's identity and fraud checks.
 This is provided you use the same details to apply for the card as you did for the eligibility checker.